hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greencode_en.md

 The solution was to rewrite critical parts of the code based on new file transfer APIs adapted to the new version of Spring.

 How to identify critical parts of the code?
 The simplest is regular logging with, for example, Logback.
-See the example of using MxBean further down the page.
+See the example of using MXBean further down the page.
 The logging level can be set to debug or trace later when it is no longer relevant.
 A regular stopwatch can also be used for a GUI operation (or use a GUI testing tool).
 If the response takes more than 2-3 seconds from the GUI, it’s not good.